shaow1/Pacman-ASM/README.md

 No Ghosts

-"blinky yellow" -thanks duresh
+"blinky yellow" -thanks durga

 dots eat dots

 Notes:
-2s arrays (have to figure that out but im assuming it would work as a single array you access as <1stindex>*<lenthOfEachColumn> + <2ndindex>)
+2s arrays (have to figure that out but im assuming it would work as a single array you access as <1stindex>* <lenthOfEachColumn>  + <2ndindex>)

 Psuedo-Code: